kismetwireless/kismet/docs/dev/log_kismet.md

 If the Kismet Databaselog is enabled, Kismet will expose an API for extracting historic data.
 If the databaselog is not enabled, these APIs will not be available.

-### Packet Captures
+### Filtering

-##### `POST` /logging/kismetlog/pcap/[title].pcapng

-The packet capture endpoint allows basic filtering and time-slicing of the packets recorded by Kismet.

-The `filter` options in the command dictionary are treated as logical `AND` statements:  To match a packet, the packet must match *all* of the filter options passed in the command dictionary.
+The `filter` options in are treated as logical `AND` statements:  To match a packet, the packet must match *all* of the filter options passed in the command dictionary.
 In other words, a filter by time, datasource, and type, would *only* return packets within that time range, from that datasource, and of that type.

+Filter options should be sent as GET parameters URL-encoded, when using the GET REST endpoint, and in a command dictionary under the `filter` key when using the POST endpoint.

 Filter options: